Salwan/salwan.github.io/_posts/2024-05-28-the-dead-internet.md

 * completely open to search engine indexing and every thread and reply had a unique clean URL (no tracking or fingerprinting)
 * no dynamic content loading: pages are rendered on the server and sent to clients.
 This lowers the cost of accessing them for both the browser and the network bandwidth, makes it easier to index the page, and allows saving the page to a local file with all relevant content
 * they did not spy on their users, "enhance" anybody's experience, nor sell private data to highest bidders like social media does today
-* they contained moderated focused collective knowledge, due to the tight scope of each forum it was easier for human moderators to enforce rules and whenever a particular section of a forum gets too unweildly they split it into smaller sections
+* they contained moderated focused collective knowledge, due to the tight scope of each forum it was easier for human moderators to enforce rules and whenever a particular section of a forum gets too unwieldily they split it into smaller sections
 * I witnessed many conflicts that started and ended on forums, there was none of the bullying and anti-social behavior common in current social media, even when most users had anonymous handles there was a sense of reputation that no longer exists now due to the sheer number of users

 Those forums often were self-hosted using a privately purchased domain and direct use of an opensource forum system like phpbb paired with an SQL database.
 The moment the domain is not renewed or server bill goes unpaid, the entire forum is gone like it never existed.
 And this is what happened.